 Vietnam is not known for specialty coffee.
 Well, not yet.
 During our visit to the second largest coffee producing country in the world, we discovered an emerging specialty coffee movement.
-There is a growing close-knit, highly entrepreneurial natured community that is keen to spread their passion for high-grade and carefully crafted coffee beans and bring Vietnamese coffee culture to the next level.
-They want to introduce Vietnamese people to something very exciting: the various rainbows of flavours one may discover in different coffee beans.
-It is their mission to contribute to the international specialty coffee culture by inviting the world to explore the unique flavours of high-quality Vietnamese coffee beans.
+There is a growing close-knit, the highly entrepreneurial natured community that is keen to spread their passion for high-grade and carefully crafted coffee beans and bring Vietnamese coffee culture to the next level.
+They want to introduce Vietnamese people to something very exciting: the various rainbows of flavors one may discover in different coffee beans.
+It is their mission to contribute to the international specialty coffee culture by inviting the world to explore the unique flavors of high-quality Vietnamese coffee beans.

 TRADITIONAL VIETNAMESE COFFEE CULTURE

 The coffee-drinking culture in Vietnam is vibrant and strong.
 Coffee shops are popular gathering places and there is an abundance of coffee shops on the side-walks in Vietnam.
 Each coffee shop has a unique style and design to make them special to their guests.
 Vietnamese people – we were explicitly told – do not hang out in bars.
 Rather, they meet their friends in coffee shops.
 They sit close together on small wooden or plastic stools and tables while chatting and sipping their coffee.